ArduPilot/ardupilot_wiki/common/source/docs/common-brushless-pwm-gimbal.rst

 - :ref:`RC7_OPTION <RC7_OPTION>` = 214 ("Mount Yaw") to control the gimbal's yaw rate with RC channel 7
 - :ref:`RC8_OPTION <RC8_OPTION>` = 163 ("Mount Lock") to switch between "lock" and "follow" mode with RC channel 8

+See the "Control with an RC transmitter" section of :ref:`this page <common-mount-targeting>` for more details on parameter changes required to control the gimbal through an RC Transmitter (aka "RC Targeting")

 Configuring the Gimbal
 ----------------------